GSA/search-gov-website/indexing/metadata.md

 sidenav: indexing
 ---

 Search.gov, like other search engines, relies on structured data to help inform how we index your content and how it is presented in search results.
-You should also read up on the metadata and structured data used by [Google](https://support.google.com/webmasters/answer/79812?hl=en){% external_link %} and [Bing](https://www.bing.com/webmaster/help/marking-up-your-site-with-structured-data-3a93e731){% external_link %}.
+You should also read up on the metadata and structured data used by [Google](https://support.google.com/webmasters/answer/79812?hl=en) and [Bing](https://www.bing.com/webmaster/help/marking-up-your-site-with-structured-data-3a93e731).

 Including the following tags and metadata in each of your pages will improve the quality of your content's indexing, as well as results ranking.
-We also encourage you to read about more [HTML5 semantic markup](https://www.semrush.com/blog/semantic-html5-guide/){% external_link %} you can include in your websites.
+We also encourage you to read about more [HTML5 semantic markup](https://www.semrush.com/blog/semantic-html5-guide/) you can include in your websites.

 This page will be updated over time as we add more tag-based indexing functions and ranking factors to our service.